Multiteam system: Examples

 MTSs are highly visible in the public sector in the form of action teams such as emergency response teams.
 For instance, a hypothetical MTS could consist of 5 teams: police, firefighters, emergency medical technicians (EMTs), an emergency room team of surgeons, and a recovery team.
-Each of these teams has a specific, individual goal related to emergency response (i.e. the firefighters' primary goal is to extinguish the fire, while the EMTs' main objective is to rush injured people to the hospital), but all the teams share a superordinate goal, which is to save lives.
-The 5 teams have different degrees of interaction with one another; specifically, because police, firefighters, and EMTs are all part of a larger county government MTS, while the surgeons and recovery team are part of the hospital MTS, difference degrees of relation can be inferred.
+Each of these teams has a specific, individual goal related to emergency response (i.e. the firefighters' primary goal is to extinguish the fire, while the EMTs' main objective is to rush injured people to the hospitalinferred.

-MTSs are also prevalent in the private sector for the releases of products.
-One such example is complex technologies that require software and hardware components, and a manufacturer.
-Often, the expertise in each of these areas lie in different companies, and multiple companies partner in "cross-boundary" MTSs.
-Another example is with the launch of new pharmaceutical drugs.
-Large pharmaceutical companies will partner with smaller biotech companies that have a promising new compound.
-The formula for the drug resides in the smaller biotech, while the large pharmaceutical company has the resources to actually launch the new drug.

 Gaming testbeds

 "Computer-based simulations have been used to study MTSs in laboratory settings.
 Two that have been used frequently are ACES and DELTASim.

 ACES

 Multi-team Air Campaign Effectiveness Simulation (ACES): ACES is a simulation developed in response to the numerous low-fidelity simulations used in psychological research that have limited external validity.
 It utilizes a PC-based flight simulation program called Total Air War (TAW), by Digital Image Design, Corp., in which players pilot a F-22 aircraft in the context of a fictional international conflict.
 In addition to the use of an adapted version of TAW, ACES captures records audio and video of participants, and participants communicate between- and within-groups through the use of microphone-equipped headsets.
 Up to 16 teams can play ACES at a time, and can be assigned different flight packages, weapons, and responsibilities.
 Team objectives can also be individual or related, depending on the manipulation.
 In addition, because ACES is a virtual simulation, teams can be remote.